Rod Graves: Arizona Cardinals

 Graves joined the Cardinals in June 1997 after 13 years in various personnel capacities with the Chicago Bears.
 He was promoted to assume responsibility for administration of the Cardinals’ scouting department in May 1998.

 In his position as Arizona Cardinals General Manager, Graves was responsible for all facets of the Cardinals’ football operations.
 He served as the team’s primary contract negotiator in addition to overseeing college and professional scouting efforts, assisting salary-cap management, and consulting on other business aspects of the football operation.

 He was selected by Sports Illustrated as one of the “101 Most Influential Minorities in Sports” in 2003 as well as one of the “50 Most Powerful Blacks in Sports” by Black Enterprise in 2005.
 He served on the NFL’s C.E.C.
 Working Group Committee and the NFL College Advisory Committee.

-On December 31, 2012, Graves was relieved of his GM duties for the Cardinals.
+On December 31, 2012, Graves was relieved of his general manager duties for the Cardinals.
 The team had gone 5-11 that season, and hadn't made the playoffs since losing to the New Orleans Saints in the 2009 NFL divisional playoff with Kurt Warner at quarterback.

 New York Jets

-On June 10, 2013, the New York Jets announced the hiring of Rod Graves as Senior Director of Football Administration.
-After the firing of General Manager John Idzik Jr. at the conclusion of the 2014 season, Graves was named Interim General Manager.
+On June 10, 2013, the New York Jets announced the hiring of Rod Graves as senior director of football administration.
+After the firing of general manager John Idzik Jr. at the conclusion of the 2014 season, Graves was named Interim General Manager.

 League front office

-On July 8, 2015, Graves left the Jets to join the NFL's front office as their Senior Vice President of Football Administration.
+On July 8, 2015, Graves left the Jets to join the NFL's front office as their senior vice president of football administration.